kxp475/acacia/README.md

 # Acacia

-**Acacia is a lifestyle app designed to keep track and organize your daily life.**
+**Acacia is a lifestyle app designed to organize your daily life.**

 - :pencil2: **Customizable**: Acacia allows you to selected activites that apply to your daily routine.